Skip to main content

 - United Hospitals Medical Center Records, 1873-1996

 - "United Healthcare Systems, Inc. (formally United Hospitals Medical Center) was established in 1957.
 Four medical facilities of Newark comprised United Hospitals Medical Center: Presbyterian Hospital, Babies' Hospital (later Children's Hospital), the Hospital for Crippled Children, and the Newark Eye and Ear Infirmary.
 Later, the Eye Institute of New Jersey and the Kessler Institute for Rehabilitation established affiliations."
-Finding aid for the collection in the Department of Special Collections, University of Medicine and Dentistry (UMDNJ) Libraries, Newark.
+Finding aid for the collection in the Department of Special Collections, Rutgers George F. Smith Library of the Health Sciences in Newark.

 Subjects:African American Studies